Homotopies in Grothendieck fibrations: 2-categorical structure in fibrations

 \subsection{2-categorical products}

-In this section, we will show that the 2-categorical structure on the base category of a $\wedgeq$-fibration has finite products, in the 2-categorical sense.
-We first recall what this means.
+In this section, we will show that the 2-categorical structure on the base category of a $\wedgeq$-fibration has finite products in the 2-categorical sense.
+We will begin by recalling what this means.